forkkit/supertokens-node-mysql-ref-jwt/docs/backend/jwt-key-rotation.md

 One problem with the argument above is that it keeps your system secure only if you know that a key theft has occurred.
 It is very possible that you may not even realise that that has happened!
 Hence, we have a feature of <span class="highlighted-text">automatic JWT signing key rotation - if you let us manage your JWT signing key, we will keep changing it every fixed time period</span>.
 To set this time period, or entirely switch off this feature see the [Configurations](config) section.

 <div class="specialNote">
 If you decide to manually change the JWT key, it is best to then restart all your node processes so that they can all be in sync.
-It is OK even if you do not do this, but it may result in many more calls to your refresh token API.
+It is OK even if you do not do this, but it may result in many more calls to your refresh session API.
 </div>